The-Trevor-Project-Quiz/quiz-template/src/pages/quiz/splash-test.md

 questions:
   question:
     - answers:
-        correctanser:
+        correctanswer:
           description: >-
             Laverne Cox said that!
-Cox is an American actress and LGTBQ+ advocate.
+Cox is an American actress and LGBTQ+ advocate.
 She rose to prominence with her role as Sophia Burset on the Netflix series Orange Is the New Black, becoming the first openly transgender person to be nominated for a Primetime Emmy Award in any acting category.
-          heading: Great Job!
+          heading: Great job!
-        incorrectanser:
+        incorrectanswer:
           description: >-
             Laverne Cox said that!
-Cox is an American actress and LGTBQ+ advocate.
+Cox is an American actress and LGBTQ+ advocate.
 She rose to prominence with her role as Sophia Burset on the Netflix series Orange Is the New Black, becoming the first openly transgender person to be nominated for a Primetime Emmy Award in any acting category.
-          heading: Too Bad!
+          heading: Too Bad!!
       options:
         - iscorrect: false
           optiontext: Elliot Fletcher